pedonc/Windows-Deployment/README.md

 11. Click on **Internet Explorer**.
 12. In the Internet Explorer 11 window that appears, click the radio button to select **Don't use recommended settings** and click the **OK** button.
 13. Click on the **Tools** (gear icon) menu in the upper-right corner of the Internet Explorer window and click **Internet Options**.
-14. In the Internet Options window that appears, in the Home page field, erase the URL listed and enter about:blank.
+14. In the Internet Options window that appears, in the Home page field, erase the URL listed and enter `about:blank`.
 15. Click the **Tabs** button and in the Tabbed Browsing Settings window that appears, change the **When a new tab is opened, open:** field to **A blank page** and click the **OK** button.
 16. Back in the Internet Options window, click the **OK** button.
 17. Click the **View favorites, feeds, and history** (star) icon in the upper-right of the Internet Explorer window.